BasThomas/basthomas.github.io/_drafts/2021-09-06-auditing-objective-c-for-swift-interop.md

 }
 ```

-Note, particularly, that conforms to the protocol `OptionSet`, transiently
+Note, particularly, that this conforms to the protocol `OptionSet`, transiently
 conforming to `SetAlgebra`, which gives us [these functions](https://developer.apple.com/documentation/swift/setalgebra)
 for free, making for a much more expressive type than is possible in
 Objective-C.